M1lena/Thermostat_Interface/README.md

 The web-interface is color-coded based on the current temperature.

-The interface uses the [Open Weather Map API](http://openweathermap.org/api) to display current London temperature.
+The interface uses the [Open Weather Map API](http://openweathermap.org/api) to display the current London temperature.

 --------------